-13.1 Parent Company and ultimate controlling party:
+13.1 Parent Company and Ultimate Controlling party:

-The parent company is TPL (Malta) Limited which has its registered address as Vault 14, Level 2, Valletta Waterfront, Floriana FRN 1914, Malta.
+The parent company is TPL (Malta) Limited which has its registered address at Central Business Centre, Level 2, Triq Hal Tarxien, Gudja GDJ1907, Malta.

-The ultimate holding company is Torrent Investments Private Limited, whilst the next most senior parent company that prepares consolidated financial statements is Torrent Pharmaceuticals Limited which have its registered address at Torrent House, off Ashram Road, Ahmedabad, Gujarat, India.
+The Ultimate holding company is Torrent Investments Private Limited, whilst the next most senior parent company that prepares consolidated financial statements is Torrent Pharmaceuticals Limited which have its registered address at Torrent House, Off Ashram Road, Ahmedabad, Gujarat, India.
 The consolidated financial statements are available for public use on their website.